-In today’s high stakes world of cybersecurity, data breaches now number in the billions when it comes to exposed records.
-For organizations, a secure infrastructure is important.
+In today’s high-stakes world of cybersecurity, data breaches now number in the billions when it comes to exposed records.
+For organizations, a secure infrastructure is essential.
 But it’s critical from a process standpoint to provide secure ways for their customers and employees to access the data they need for daily production.

 What is single sign-on?

-Single sign-on (more commonly known as SSO) is a modern authentication capability and higher-level security barrier.
-With SSO, a user’s identifying data — what’s known as “claims” to their identity — are stored with a separate entity called an identity provider.
+Single sign-on (known as SSO) is a modern authentication capability and higher-level security barrier.
+With SSO, a user’s identifying data — known as “claims” to their identity — are stored with a separate entity called an identity provider.

-Many of the organization, web, and cloud apps you’re logging into use identity providers that allow you to access the sites or materials you need with a single set of sign-in credentials.
-By doing so, identity providers help enterprise companies and cloud apps manage access and access levels, bypassing the password dilemma and increasing the level of security.
+Many organization, web, and cloud apps you’re logging into use identity providers that allow you to access the sites or materials you need with a single set of sign-in credentials.
+By doing so, identity providers help enterprise companies and cloud apps manage access and access levels, bypassing the password dilemma and increasing security.

 For example, if you, like millions of others, logged into Zoom yesterday, you probably used an identity provider (if you don’t have a Zoom-specific username and password).
 You could sign in using an SSO, Google, or Facebook login.
 That’s just one example of using one set of credentials to get into a third-party app.

 The cool thing about SSO for enterprises — many of which have moved their own businesses to the cloud — is that a user’s commonly stored credentials, and often their accompanying data (first/last name, email, company role, etc.), becomes known across apps.
-So the single sign-on gives authorized users convenient access to the tools they need to use.
+As such, single sign-on gives authorized users convenient access to the tools they need.

 How Does SSO Work?

-The enterprise, web, or cloud app a user tries to log into will employ an identity provider to authenticate them by way of a security token.
+The enterprise, web, or cloud app users try to log into will employ an identity provider to authenticate them through a security token.
 This token is triggered when the user enters their master sign-in credentials.
 Calls to the server are validated with that token (or the sign-in key for that particular identity provider).
 What does the security token contain?
 A cryptographically signed document full of info about the identity of the person calling the server.

-There are three common identity authentication configurations, or types, for SSO.
-Think of them as different sets of frameworks or rules for the authentication process.
+There are three standard identity authentication configurations, or types, for SSO.
+Think of them as different frameworks or rules for the authentication process.

-Kerberos: Developed by MIT back in the 1980s, Kerberos features enhanced cryptography and requires ticket authentication by three different entities.
-It has been adopted by OS systems like Windows, Apple, and Linux.
+- Kerberos: Developed by MIT in the 1980s, Kerberos features enhanced cryptography and requires ticket authentication by three different entities.
+OS systems like Windows, Apple, and Linux have adopted it.

 An additional layer of authentication, called multifactor authentication (MFA), can work with SSO.
-MFA gives the user access only after they successfully present two or more pieces of “proof.”
-A byproduct of MFA, two-factor authentication (2FA) often involves a code sent to your cell phone.
-Using SSO and MFA together greatly reduces the chances of an account being breached.
+MFA gives the user access only after successfully presenting two or more pieces of “proof.”
+A byproduct of MFA, two-factor authentication (2FA), often involves a code sent to your cell phone.
+Using SSO and MFA together dramatically reduces the chances of an account being breached.

 How SSO Plays a Role in Better Data

-SSO gives enterprises confidence in accurate and error-free user data for a multitude of use cases.
+SSO gives enterprises confidence in accurate and error-free user data for many use cases.

-Any user details on the server that are associated with a secure login will be correlated with the information added by that user or group of users.
-So you’ll have better, more accurate data attribution for what these users are doing, whether that’s filling out forms or using internal software.
+Any user details on the server associated with a secure login will be correlated with the information added by that user or group of users.
+So you’ll have better, more accurate data attribution for what these users do, whether filling out forms or using internal software.

-This isn’t lost on the market and is resulting in steady momentum for SSO.
+This isn’t lost on the market and results in steady momentum for SSO.
 The single sign-on market is estimated to grow to approximately $1.6 billion in 2021.
 That’s a growth rate of 89 percent.